What is Android One, what does it feature, and which devices run it?

 Which devices run Android One?

 Google has the full list of Android One devices available here.
-The current list includes the Android One Moto X4, Xiaomi M1, Xiaomi Mi A1, Y Mobile X1, Y Mobile S1, Y Mobile S2, General Mobile GM5, and General Mobile GM5 Plus.
+The current list includes the Android One Moto X4, Xiaomi M1, Xiaomi Mi A1, Y Mobile X1, Y Mobile S1, Y Mobile S2, General Mobile GM6, General Mobile GM5, and General Mobile GM5 Plus.

 - Samsung Galaxy S9 specs, release date and news: the next Galaxy is nearly here